 Jens Jørgen Nielsen, MA in History, History of Ideas and Journalism.
 Instructor in conflict resolution, communication and intercultural competencies.

 Julie Wetterslev, Master in International Development, PhD-student in International Law, European University Institute.
-Has worked in Latin America with the peace process in Columbia, the US-Cuba relations and territorial and natural ressources conflicts.
+Has worked in Latin America with the peace process in Columbia, the US-Cuba relations and territorial and natural resources conflicts.

-Jørn Boye Nielsen, Former folk high school teacher, International People’s College.
-MA in Political Science, co-founder of RIKO and Chair of the Board.
-Vice Chair of the Council of RIKO.
+Jørn Boye Nielsen, Vice Chairman of the Council, RIKO.
+Former folk high school teacher, International People’s College.
+MA in Political Science, co-founder of RIKO and member of the Board.

 Kofi Dakinah, MSc in International Security and Law.
 Member of the Board in RIKO.